LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 0.c.
 Labels
 +++++++++++

-**Data flowing between Blocks through regular Links is always labeled**.
+Data flowing between Blocks through regular Links is labeled.
+Labels are names associated with a stream of data.
+Suppose that
-Labels are simply names associated with a given stream of data.
-Let's say that Block 1 outputs three data streams labeled :py:`'time', 'Force', 'Position'`, and is linked with Block 2 that only takes two inputs.
+Block 1 outputs three data streams labeled :py:`'time', 'Force', 'Position'`, and is linked with Block 2 that only takes two inputs.
 As we said, Block 2 is aware of all of Block 1's outputs and thus needs a way to differentiate them.
-Thanks to labels, the user can simply specify in the arguments of Block 2 which labels to consider (for example only :py:`'time', 'Position'`).
-The data stream labeled :py:`'Force'` will be lost to Block 2, but maybe Block 1 is also linked with a Block 3 that's using it !
+The user specifies in Block 2's arguments which labels to consider (for example only :py:`'time', 'Position'`).
+The data stream labeled :py:`'Force'` will be lost to Block 2.
+Block 1 can also send that value to another linked Block.

 An ImageLink instead carries one :mod:`numpy` image array together with a metadata dictionary.
 This metadata must identify the frame with the